hamuelbones/badge2022/README.md

 ## Building the Simulator

+For more of a "step-by-step" intro to app development using the simulator, see the [simulator intro](SIMULATOR_INTRO.md)

 The simulator is intended to run on a Posix-y (that is, Linux or Mac) environment.
-Windows can build and run it, but using Windows Subsystem for Linux if your Linux subsystem has a desktop environment set up.
+Windows can build and run it using Windows Subsystem for Linux if your Linux subsystem has a desktop environment set up.

-But to build the simulator, you will need a C compiler for your computer, in addition to GTK2.
-The best way to install GTK2 is probably through a package manager.

 In a similar way to the hardware target, you can generate makefiles via CMake.
 Note that to make the simulator, there is an extra flag that gets passed in: